Press Releases

 “Baldwin’s voice remains as powerful and necessary today as it was when Go Tell It on the Mountain was first published in 1953,” said Mary Rasenberger, CEO of the Authors Guild.
 “By featuring this significant work in our Banned Books Club, we not only celebrate Baldwin’s enduring literary legacy but also stand against the ongoing attempts to silence diverse voices and experiences in literature.
 Baldwin’s exploration of identity, faith, and the complexity of the American experience continues to resonate deeply, making it a perfect choice for our club as we confront the alarming rise in book bans across the nation.”

-The Guild has been vocal in condemning state-level censorship issues, such as Utah’s statewide book ban, Alabama’s censorship bill that could lead to criminal prosecution of librarians, and Idaho libraries going “adults-only” in response to state book banning laws and celebrating victories.
+The Guild has been vocal in condemning state-level censorship issues, such as Utah’s statewide book ban, Alabama’s censorship bill that could lead to criminal prosecution of librarians, and Idaho libraries going “adults-only” in response to state book-banning laws.
 Likewise, we have called attention to the many legal successes such as in an Iowa book ban case and protecting First Amendment rights in the Llano County Library case in Texas.

 In addition to Go Tell It on the Mountain, the Banned Books Club will feature the following titles over the coming year: